Rostros Ocultos: Rostros Ocultos

 With a new name in 1986, the band started over as Rostros Ocultos.

-They signed a contract with EMI to record Disparado in 1987, from which they released the singles Mujer desechable and El último adiós, then in 1989 put out Abre tu corazón.
+They signed a contract with EMI to record Disparado in 1987, from which they released the singles Mujer desechable and El último adiós, then in 1989 they put out Abre tu corazón.
 Here they covered the Los Clips single El final.
 This production had the participation of Alejandra Guzmán, Andrés Calamaro and Kenny, and they began to play across the country with much recognition.
 Then the group took a break and the leaders of the band decided to start separate projects.
-Arturo recorded a gospel disc titled Luz aquella, and Cala put out a solo project called Con huevos y cajeta (1994).
+Arturo recorded a gospel album titled Luz aquella, and Cala put out a solo project called Con huevos y cajeta (1994).

-En 1997, at the request of label, they decided to get together again as Rostros Ocultos and put out Dame una razón.
+In 1997, at the request of label, they decided to get together again as Rostros Ocultos and release Dame una razón.
 They recorded Disparado, Abre tu corazón, Músicos, poetas y locos and Dame una razón on the EMI label.
 With these productions, they left an indelible mark on rock en español.